meshcat-dev/meshcat/Readme.md

             <dt><code>set_object</code></dt>
             <dd>
                 Set the 3D object at a given path in the scene tree from its JSON description.
 Any transforms previously applied to that path will be preserved and any children of that path will continue to exist.
 To remove transforms and delete all children from a given path, you should send a <code>delete</code> command first (see below).
+                <p>Internally, we append a final path segment, <code>&lt;object&gt;</code>, to the provided path before creating the object.
+This is done because clients may disagree about what the "intrinsic" transform of a particular geometry is (for example, is a "Box" centered on the origin, or does it have one corner at the origin?).
+Clients can use the <code>matrix</code> field of the JSON object to store that intrinsic transform, and that matrix will be preserved by attaching it to the <code>&lt;object&gt;</code> path.
+Generally, you shouldn't need to worry about this: if you set an object at the path <code>/meshcat/foo</code>, then you can set the transform at <code>/meshcat/foo</code> and everything will just work.
                 <p>Additional fields:</p>
                 <dl>
                     <dt><code>path</code></dt>